 Share Your NJ Flood Story

-This fall, the Jacques Cousteau National Estuarine Research Reserve, the New Jersey Department of Environmental Protection and the New Jersey State Council on the Arts will be kicking off “Rising Together, NJ,” a social media campaign that encourages people to come together to share their experiences with flooding in New Jersey.
+The Jacques Cousteau National Estuarine Research Reserve, the New Jersey Department of Environmental Protection and the New Jersey State Council on the Arts has launched “Rising Together, NJ,” a social media campaign that encourages people to come together to share their experiences with flooding in New Jersey.
 Ultimately, the goal is to compile these experiences into an archive everyone can use to support flood risk outreach and education efforts.

 Guidance for telling your story:

 Your story could be about small changes you’ve seen over time or a life-changing event.
 It could have been during a storm, a high tide, or even a sunny day flood.

 You are welcome to use words, photos, videos, or any form of expression that feels right to you.
 As you consider what to include in the story, please consider the following questions: